Par 5 - Yellow 401m, white 468m, blue 486m

 Par 5 - Yellow 428m, white 453m, blue 465m

 This can be an intimidating tee shot across the river to an angled fairway, as there are often people watching from the practice green or enjoying a cold one from the clubroom balcony.
-Go too far left and you’re in the water hazard, while long and right will leave you in the trees.
-A safe drive puts you in a good position to make par if you can keep it out of the trees on the left with your second shot.
+Go too far left and you’re in the water hazard, while long and right will leave you in the trees and having to punch out for your next shot.
+A safe drive puts you in a good position to make par if you can keep it out of the trees further down on the left with your second shot.
 More trees beckon if you go long over the green.

 Par 3 - Yellow 109m, white 119m, blues 155m